 Apple Crumble Muffins

+Want a quick and easy fall recipe?
+This is it!
 Apple crumble muffins are tender and sweet muffins spiced with cinnamon and topped with a brown sugar crumble.
+The best part is that they are ready in less than 30 minutes!

 Apple crumble muffins are the perfect fall snack.
 They are a satisfying bite of fall flavor.
 Fresh apples are diced and stirred into the batter and each muffin is topped with a delicious cinnamon brown sugar streusel.
 Enjoy a muffin in the morning with your coffee or on-the-go when heading out for some leaf peeping.